A

 Dissatisfied Wearable Users

-Wearable users who track daily health metrics, but feel frustrated by the lack of meaningful guidance.
+The app is designed keeping in mind this user segment of 'Dissatisfied Wearable Users' who feel dissatisfied with health metrics provided by current devices and are looking for more useful data insights, interpretations and guidance.
 They are seeking more holistic, actionable support for their wellbeing journey — one that helps them understand their overall wellbeing and empowers through structured, goal-driven chapters, to help make lasting lifestyle changes with clarity and confidence.

 The Solution